Jania micrarthrodia J.V.Lamouroux 1816

 Created: 01 January 1998 by M.D.
-Guiry
+Guiry.

-Verification of data
+Verification of Data

 Users are responsible for verifying the accuracy of information before use, as noted on the website Content page.

-Linking to this page: http://www.algaebase.org/search/species/detail/?species_id=2141
+Linking to this page: https://www.algaebase.org/search/species/detail/?species_id=2141

 Cite this record as:

 M.D.
 Guiry in Guiry, M.D. & Guiry, G.M.
 07 December 2020.
 AlgaeBase.
-World-wide electronic publication, National University of Ireland, Galway. http://www.algaebase.org; searched on 15 August 2020.
+World-wide electronic publication, National University of Ireland, Galway. https://www.algaebase.org; searched on 10 August 2022